DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 CONSUMER PRODUCT CLASS ACTIONS

-Consumer class action lawsuits are filed by one person or a small group of people on behalf of a larger group of individuals who have been negatively affected by a consumer product.
+One person or a small group of people on behalf of a larger group of individuals who have been negatively affected by a consumer product file consumer class action lawsuits.

 Consumer products that have been the subject of class action lawsuits include: